 Now, what you don’t need to do at this stage is write all of these examples out.
 That would be a waste of time because you’re unlikely to use many of them.
 Just describe them in a line or two, include just enough detail that you’ll be able to recall the example if and when you decide to use it.
 This will really help when you get down to writing, particularly in your second pass as you’re rounding out your manuscript and adding supporting content.
 Again, keep this list handy and accessible too because you never know when inspiration will strike, and you’ll recall another example that you want to add to the list.

 So, you’ve covered and cataloged existing content related to your topic as well as some terrific examples that will help you land your message.
-Now the next four steps involve brainstorming — organized brainstorming — and it requires a process.
+Now the next four steps to outline a nonfiction book involve brainstorming — organized brainstorming — and it requires a process.

 The big picture of your book is its Central Question.
 In short, the Central Question is the question that your book answers for your reader.
 It’s the question they have about your topic that prompted them to read your book.
 Now here’s what I want you to do.
 Write your Central Question in the center of a big whiteboard or a sheet of butcher paper and draw a big circle around it.
 Or, if you’re comfortable using mind mapping software, that can be a great solution too.

 However, you choose to capture your brainstorming, just ask yourself this question: “What are the major topics you need to cover in your book to answer the central question?”
 Write each of these major topics in its own circle around your central question, and then connect them to it by drawing a line out to each one.

 A solid foundation

 Step 3 is important because it ultimately forms the foundation of your book’s structure.
 A logical structure for your book, makes it easier for your reader to follow your logic and understand your message.
 It’s easier to digest and we don’t want to make it hard for the reader to understand what you have to say.

 Once you feel you’ve captured all the major topics, step back and consider: